| |

 Overhead shot of a pesto chicken bowl with crispy roast potatoes.

-The most common culprits are excess moisture and crowding the pan.
 Be sure to dry the potatoes well and give them space to roast evenly!
-If you find they aren’t as crispy as you want, feel free to turn on the broiler for a few minutes.
+If you find they aren’t as crispy as you want, feel free to turn on the broiler for a few minutes at the end of baking and they will crispy right up!

 Close up of crispy roasted potatoes in a bowl.